indiainvestments/indiainvestments.github.io/content/en/wiki/dd-template.md

     - [ ]  What are the quantitative factors that could invalidate this investment thesis?
     - [ ]  What are the risks or threats that could cause invalidations to this investment thesis?
     - [ ]  What would conclude your investment in the company if everything goes according to the thesis?
 What is the exit plan?
-    - [ ]  Is your investment thesis in concensus with other participants of investing forums such as r/IndiaInvestments subreddit/discord or ValuePickr?
+    - [ ]  Is your investment thesis in consensus with other participants of investing forums such as r/IndiaInvestments subreddit/discord or ValuePickr?
 Does this classify as a contrarian bet?
     - [ ]  Is your investment thesis based on a corporate action or a key event that would have material impact on the stock price?
 Does it therefore qualify as a workout investment?
 - **Should this transaction be avoided?**
     - [ ]  Where does the primary thesis for this investment come from?
 Was it peddled on a news channel/social media post or did it come into your radar as a consequence of independent research?